alvaro131313/CY10/README.md

 To use this project,follow these steps:

-1. Clone this repository to your local machine with command "**git clone** https://github.com/alvaro131313/CY10.git ".
+1. Clone this repository to your local machine "**git clone** https://github.com/alvaro131313/CY10.git ".
 2. Thought the terminal execute command " **npm i** " to install the proyect dependencies.
 3. Run " **npm run go** " to start the project.